-No matter how long your vacation is on our beautiful island, local experts can be arranged to accompany you in the field.
-Birding Guides generally have to be booked prior to your arrival so please mention this request at the time of making your reservation.
-Average cost for a guide per day: US$ 165.00
+If you would just like to go bird watching on just one day of your vacation on our beautiful island, local experts can be arranged to accompany you in the field.
+You can hire a birding guide for the day.
+Bird guides have to be booked prior to your arrival so please request this when making your reservation.
+Average cost for a guide per day: US$ 170.00.